Tap above to jump to different sections of this tour

-During the next days we will traverse the heartland of Södermanlands.
-The last ice age left its marks: the landcape is smoothed, high-piled, flattened, shaped.
-Our route is a wild beauty, peppered with the typical red and ocher coloured framehouses.
+Over the next few days, we will traverse the heartland of Södermanlands.
+The last ice age left its marks: the landscape is smoothed, high-piled, flattened, shaped.
+Our route is a wild beauty, peppered with the typical red and ocher-colored frame houses.
 You will enjoy the landscape.

 Overnight in Katrineholm

 In the afternoon, we take the train back to Katrineholm.
-Before dinner there is still enough time for a refreshing bath in the lake or a relaxing sauna session.
+Before dinner there is still enough time for a refreshing swim in the lake or a relaxing sauna session.

 Overnight in Katrineholm

 In the morning a shuttle bus takes us to Sundbyholm.
-Near the village we will see a cliff drawing of unusual dimensions: Sigurdristning, depicting a central event of the Völsunga saga.
+Near the village we will see a Sigurd carving of unusual dimensions: Sigurdristning, depicting a central event of the Völsunga saga.
 This variety of the Nibelungenlied was one of the major sources of inspiration to Richard Wagner for his monumental opera cycle.